5 Places to See Fireworks in Festival Country

 Nothing says Independence Day like an exciting fireworks show.
 Learn where to enjoy this iconic summer holiday here.

-3. From July 1-3, enjoy a full weekend of patriotic fun at Mallow Run Winery.
+3. On July 6-7, enjoy a full weekend of patriotic fun at Mallow Run Winery.
 To celebrate the season, they’ll be releasing their famous blueberry wine and blueberry hard cider.
 The weekend will also be filled with music.
-On Saturday you can hear a concert by Sounds of Summer at 7 p.m. with fireworks following.
+On Saturday you can hear a concert by The Indigos at 7 p.m. with fireworks following.
 The Saturday car charge is $10 per car after 5 p.m.
 All other days are free to enter.
-On Sunday, Indy Annies will be performing from 2 to 5 p.m.
-On Monday, enjoy a free concert by Five After Midnight from 2 to 5 p.m.
+On Sunday, Living Proof will be performing from 2 to 5 p.m.

 4. Franklin is celebrating the holiday with the Franklin Firecracker Festival at the amphitheater on July 3.
 They’ll have live music starting at 5 p.m. (with Blue River Band at 7 p.m.), food vendors and a beer garden from 2 to 10 p.m., the Fastest Kid in Town race at 6 p.m. (register from 2 to 5 p.m. at the Franklin Parks tent) and their renown fireworks show at 10:10 p.m.